JosephEoff/josepheoff.github.io/_posts/2021-10-14-d43-oneshotspeed.md

 To try it, you have to have a source of one shot signals of very short duration.

-Since the D43 fastest sweep time on the D43 is 0.5 microseconds per division, a pulse a couple of microseconds long should do just fine.
+Since fastest sweep time on the D43 is 0.5 microseconds per division, a pulse a couple of microseconds long should do just fine.

 My home lab is rather short on high speed anything, but rather long on typical hobbyist stuff - like the ubiquitous Arduino.